 1. Manzanita Driftwood

 Let’s talk about Manzanita driftwood first, because it’s one of the most widely used.
-It has unique shapes, and is also resilient and safe.
+It has unique shapes and is also resilient and safe.
+Let’s take a look at some Manzanita Driftwood.

 It’s a very popular type of aquarium driftwood, that’s equally good in either hardscaping or aquascaping tanks.
 It’s not cheap to buy in relation to some other types of driftwood, but it’s very long-lasting, which is one of the key reasons it’s so popular.